-This course is planned to take place on campus (ZHG104) under the University's regulations and measures for protection against infection.
-We plan to livestream this class via Stud.IP so that you can also participate from home if you prefer.
-Please register on Stud.IP as soon as possible so that you will receive all information on digital meetings and on possible changes due to the current situation (coronavirus).
+This course is planned to take place on campus under the University's regulations and measures for protection against infection.
+We will livestream the lecture so that you can also participate from home if you prefer or do not obtain a seat in the lecture room.
+The exercise session, however, takes place exclusively on campus.
+Please register on Stud.IP as soon as possible so that you will receive all information on possible changes due to the current situation (coronavirus).